AOEpeople/Aoe_IndexPerStore/README.md

 # Aoe_StoreIndex

-This module allows to disable the each index on store level
+This module allows to disable the each index on store level.

 ## Configuration
 `System -> Configuration -> ADVANCED -> AOE Index Management`.